JohnyForElectric/ID.4/README.md

 | [Ventilated phone storage (German made cars)](</Ventilated%20Phone%20Storage.md>) | New fan to cool phone space and wireless charging plate | German-made ID.4 and ID.5 cars, all SW versions

 ### Current list of Retrofits
-Retrofit is a change or addition of OEM componenets that were not available .
+Retrofit is a change or addition of OEM componenets that were not available when the car was purchased.
+Typically options not available in the US market or previous model years.

 | Project | Description | OEM HW Feasibility | Coding Feasibility | Doable? | Works in ID.Software version and MY?
 | :------------- | :------------- | :------------- | :---  | :--- | :---